-In addition to tuition, estimated costs for students who complete the entire Level I program listed below are books, \$1,579; class fees, \$440; universal fee, \$300; clinical fee, \$1,005; equipment and supplies, \$506; criminal background check fee, \$30; testing fee, \$357.
-Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.
+In addition to tuition, estimated costs for students who complete the entire Level I program listed below are books, \$1,700; class fees, \$308; student services fee, \$25; universal fee, \$300; clinical fee, \$1,005; equipment and supplies, \$475; criminal background check fee, \$25; testing fee, \$367.
+Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

-After successfully completing the required 50 credits of the first year of the Nursing program, you will be awarded a Certificate of Completion.
+You may earn a certificate by successfully completing the required 50 credit hours with a grade of "C" or better in all courses.
 You must earn grades of "C" or better in all required courses in order to progress to the next term.
 Completion of this level qualifies you to apply to take the National Council Licensure Exam (NCLEX-PN) to become a licensed practical nurse (LPN).